alexmcnulty/Deep-Reinforcement-learning/Reinforcement Learning/Readme.md

 To restore and test the models each notebook has instrucions at the start of which cells to run and which not to.

+# Games
+The Atari 2600 folder contains files to train an agent in Mrs Pacman, Boxing and Pong

 # Models